 “They don’t make them like that anymore.”
 Such sentiments are generally reserved for the wistful daydreamers of times long since past.
 They are rarely applied to operational seaplanes making takeoffs and landings from Seattle’s own Lake Washington.

-Yet Kenmore Air and Howard Wright have turned “generally” on its head.
+Yet Kenmore Air has turned “generally” on its head.
 The recent restoration of the only surviving, functional Hamilton Metalplane H-47 has given this bird back its sea legs (aka its EDO floats).

 “Shortly after I bought [the H-47] we were able to determine the floats were last seen in Alaska.
 It was important to me to get it back on floats.
-That was my whole interest in purchasing it,” Howard explained while we sat in the Kenmore Air Harbor lobby.
+That was my whole interest in purchasing it,” the Hamilton Metalplane’s owner explained while we sat in the Kenmore Air Harbor lobby.

-That’s how the CEO of Seattle Hospitality Group found himself climbing around a junk pile in Fairbanks, Alaska.
+That’s how he found himself climbing around a junk pile in Fairbanks, Alaska.
 He was accompanied by Kenmore Air’s Director of Maintenance, Rob Richey.
 Together, they discovered the floats buried in a snow bank behind an Everts Air Cargo service hanger.

 These weren’t just any EDO floats.
 They are the plane’s originals from 1929.

-“Finding the original 1929 Edo floats was a lucky stroke of geography, as Kenmore owns Edo Floats now, allowing the rebuilding work to be done on the so close to home,” said Howard.
+“Finding the original 1929 Edo floats was a lucky stroke of geography, as Kenmore owns Edo Floats now, allowing the rebuilding work to be done on the so close to home,” said the owner.

-With the floats re-built and reattached, Howard took the H-47 for it’s first spin on August 28, 2013.
+With the floats re-built and reattached, the owner took the H-47 for it’s first spin on August 28, 2013.